bikecoders/docker-compose_wordpress/README.md

   - 1/6 --url=<**url**>: `localhost`
   - 2...6 - Your personal configuration

+## Changing the PHP version

+Super easy, stop everything.
+On the service `wp_server` on the section `args` leave uncommented the php version that you want a then

+`docker-compose build`

+An then...

+`export UID && docker-compose up`

+To verify the version run

+`docker exec wp_server php --version`

 ## DB useful commands
 ### Log into
 `docker exec -ti wp_mariadb mysql -h localhost -u root -pPASSWORD`